Reading: Psalm 134

 How did Jesus discover he was the son of God?
 Some believers might well reason that the answer is obvious.
 Jesus is God; therefore, he is omniscient.
 The all-knowing Jesus would surely know that he was God’s son.
 But many theologians would beg to differ.
 They view the humanity of Christ as all pervasive.
 Jesus was 100% human and as such he needed to learn and discover his identity even as any child does.

 If through the incarnation Jesus fully took on humanity, then the boy Jesus needed to discover his divine identity.
-It may have been written into every fibre of his being, but he still needed to discover it, just as any young musical prodigy needs to explore and discover his or her gift.
+It may have been written into every fiber of his being, but he still needed to discover it, just as any young musical prodigy needs to explore and discover his or her gift.
 All divine gifts must be discovered and developed to reach their maximum potential.

 Response: Father God, I thank you for loving me and inviting me into your family.
 Lord Jesus, thank you for purchasing my redemption.
 Holy Spirit, I thank you for the confirmation that I am your child.
 Amen.